Interesting Facts About Statue of Unity

 On the occasion of Sardar Vallabh Bhai Patel’s 143rd birth anniversary, India’s Prime Minister, ‘Narendra Modi’ inaugurated the ‘Statue of Unity’ at Gujarat’s Kevadiya on 31st October 2018.

-Following are few facts about the incredible statue.
+Following are few interesting facts about Statue of Unity.
 Let’s go through these one by one:

 - The ‘Statue of Unity’ is almost twice the height of the ‘Statue of Liberty’ in the United States of America which makes it the tallest statue in the world.
 Its height is 182 meters or 597 feet, into the sky.